4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 ### Modo de vista previa

 Printing a list box in preview mode consists of directly printing the list box and the form that contains it using the standard print commands or the **Print** menu command.
-The list box is printed as it is in the form.
+El list box se imprime tal como está en el formulario.
 This mode does not allow precise control of the printing of the object; in particular, it does not allow you to print all the rows of a list box that contains more rows than it can display.

 ### Modo avanzado